aiayooo/aiayooo/README.md

 # Heyyo👋, I'm Afifah!

-A highly dedicated and passionate information system undergraduate student who is currently looking to explore a new opportunity in the software development area.
+A highly dedicated and passionate information system undergraduate student who is currently looking to explore a new opportunity in the database engineering.

-I'm currently active as a student of SIB at [Dicoding](https://www.dicoding.com/) to learn about Front-End Web and Back-End.

 📫 How to reach me:<br>
 - [Linkedin](https://www.linkedin.com/in/afifahia/)